 What are the times of the school day?

-08:00 to 16:35.
-Although longer than the normal Croatian school day, this includes a decent lunch break, during which the younger students go outside to play whenever the weather permits.
+School lessons officially begin at 09:00 and end at 16:35 Monday to Thursday (Friday till 15:00h).
+Although longer than the normal Croatian school day, this includes a lunch break, afternoon sporting activities or free time during which the younger students go outside to play whenever the weather permits.

 How big are the classes?

-We intend to keep our classes small - sixteen children is a maximum.
+We intend to keep our classes small - eighteen children is the maximum.

 Are school meals provided?

 Yes.
 Breakfast, lunch and afternoon snack are provided in the school fees.
-Meals are prepared freshly in our kitchen and students eat their meals in the school's dining hall.
+Meals are prepared freshly in our kitchen/ including halal and students eat their meals in the school's dining hall.
 Drinks and meals are not allowed anywhere in other spaces except in the dining hall.